bbmsoft/iocfx/README.md

 ## How to run?

 IoCFX is not executable by itself.
-However the repository includes two small executable examples.
+However the repository includes a small executable example.

-To run them, follow these simple steps:
+To run it, follow these simple steps:

- - make sure you have eclipse with Bndtools 3.4.0+ installed
+ - make sure you have eclipse with Bndtools 3.5.0+ installed
  - follow the 'How to build?' instructions
  - import iocfx-example into eclipse as a maven project
  - open iocfx-example.bndrun and click 'Run OSGi'
- - alternatively, if you want to try the non-OSGi version, find NonOsgiUI.java in the package explorer and run it as a plain old Java Application (Right click > Run As > Java Application)

-If you see two windows saying "Hello IoCFX!" popping up (one in case of NonOsgiUI.java), everything went well.
+If you see two windows saying "Hello IoCFX!" popping up, everything went well.